tapfortap/Documentation/get-users/creative-guidelines.md

 If you have custom promotional creatives for your application you can upload them to use instead.
 Custom creatives tend to perform better as they give a better representation of what the app experience is like.
 A well designed cretaive can radically improve your overall performance.
 Just be sure to show your app’s icon somewhere on the creative.

 ## Ad Placement

+Check out our [Do's and Don'ts](doc/make-money/dos-donts) guide to learn how to place effective ad units.